-Read on for the full squeeze on coffee’s acidity, from what exactly people are talking about to how to reduce it if needed.
+Read on for the full squeeze on your coffee cup’s level of acidity, from what it is to how to reduce it if needed.

 How Acidic is Coffee?

 All right, how does this information pertain to coffee experts like you, Roasty reader?
 Well, if you’ve decided joe is your daily drink of choice, it’s wise for you to have at least a little knowledge of the composition of roasted coffee.
 Black coffee is generally acidic, and though acidity levels vary depending on the type of brew, your cup of joe measures around 4 or 5 on the pH scale.

 You should know about the acid content in coffee if you drink it regularly, but we don’t think your learning should stop there.
 We believe coffee lovers should also know how the drink’s acidity compares to other foods and beverages, which is why we gathered the information below.

 Coffee vs. Tea